-Whether you’ve had surgery, cancer, or other medical conditions, your sexual health may be affected.
-You’ve come to the right place to find information about specific surgeries and illnesses, their effects on sexual performance and intimacy, and strategies to resume and enhance sexual relations.
+Whether you’ve had surgery, cancer, or other medical conditions, your sex life might be affected.
+You’ve come to the right place to find information about specific surgeries and illnesses and ways to get back to satisfying sex.

 Cindi Mosher, Nurse Practitioner

-Cindi Mosher is a registered nurse and board certified nurse practitioner with 34 years of professional experience in a variety of nursing fields.
-She provides up-to-date information to enhance your sexual health.
+Cindi Mosher is a registered nurse and board certified nurse practitioner with 42 years of professional experience in a variety of nursing fields.
+She provides up-to-date information to enhance your sex life.
 She speaks locally and nationally to health care providers to educate on strategies to regain sexual function following surgery and chronic illness.

 Illustrations on this website created by Lisa Rigstad